Eddy de Neve

-Biography
+Early life

 De Neve was born in either 1882 or 1885 in Batavia, Dutch East Indies, the son of Eduard Karel Alexander de Neve, a major in the Royal Dutch East Indies Army, and Johanna Christina Fokker.
 His father died when De Neve was 9 or 10 years old, and the family moved to the Netherlands.

+Football career

 In The Hague, De Neve joined football club Quick.
 When he joined the Royal Netherlands Army, he started to play football for Velocitas Breda, which was affiliated with the Royal Military Academy of the Netherlands.
 He moved to HBS Craeyenhout (football club) in 1905, and won the Dutch national football title in his first season back in The Hague.

 De Neve was part of the first Netherlands national team, which played for the Coupe Vanden Abeele against Belgium on 30 April 1905.
 De Neve made the opening goal of the match after 80 minutes.
 An own goal by Dutchman Ben Stom in the 86th minute was the equalizer, and the score was 1–1 after regular time.
 De Neve scored three goals in extra time, after 106, 117 and 119 minutes, and the final score of the match was 4–1.
 The Netherlands had won its first match ever, and De Neve had scored all four Dutch goals.

 He was also in the Dutch squad for a return match in Rotterdam two weeks later, on 14 May 1905.
 The Netherlands won the match 4–0, with De Neve having scored two goals.
 De Neve played the third and final international match of his career on 13 May 1906, again against Belgium, this time resulting in a 2–3 loss.
 De Neve had scored six goals in three caps.
-He would remain the top scorer of the Dutch national team until 21 March 1909, when Edu Snethlage of De Neve's former club Quick scored the opening goal of a match against Belgium, his seventh goal for the Dutch national team.
+He would remain the top scorer of the Netherlands national team until 21 March 1909, when Edu Snethlage of De Neve's former club Quick scored the opening goal of a match against Belgium, his seventh goal for the Netherlands national team.

+A knee injury and military service in the Dutch East Indies forced De Neve to end his career as a football player in 1907.